 My Grandparents half-timbered home (Fachwerk) in Dettelbach was built in 1560.
 They discovered it by chance when renovating it.
 Of course it has plumbing and electric for decades, it’s just the ceilings are really low and walls are crooked.
 The town has strict architectural guidelines.
 I was intrigued by Fachwerk growing up, and always wondered how they were built way back, and still around after all this time.
-Below you see my Grandfather’s Fachwerk House
+Below you see my Opa’s Fachwerk House

 Since the early Stone Age period, clay, wood and straw belonged to the basic building materials in Central Europe.
 The building constructions and the roof consisted of wood, and clay was used for the structure of the walls, straw for the roof covering.